- Spot the Big Five during game drives

 Day 6: Visit Lake Nakuru National Park

-After breakfast, you will depart the hotel for Nakuru.
-This trip also includes a stopover at a magnificent view of the Great Rift Valley.
-You will arrive at the hotel in Nakuru in time for lunch.
+Depart for Nakuru today, with a stopover at a magnificent view of the Great Rift Valley.
+You will arrive in Nakuru in time for lunch.

 Your afternoon will be spent exploring Lake Nakuru National Park.
 This remarkable park is internationally known for its animal sanctuary which includes both black and white rhino species.
-While exploring the park you will also discover many different bird species including the spectacular pink greater and lesser flamingoes.
+While exploring the park, you'll also discover many different bird species including the spectacular pink greater and lesser flamingoes.
 The park is also home to large flocks of pelicans, waterbuck, leopards, and the endangered Rothschild giraffe.

-Day 7: Animal Migration at Masai Mara Park
+Day 7: Animal Migration at Maasai Mara Park

-After breakfast, you will depart for Masai Mara Park which is fondly known as "the jewel of Kenya's parks".
+Head for Maasai Mara Park today, which is fondly known as "the jewel of Kenya's parks".
 This world-famous wildlife reserve is teeming with wildlife and birds.
-You will arrive at Masai Mara Park in the late afternoon.
+You will arrive at Maasai Mara Park in the late afternoon.

-A traditional dance performed by men and women will welcome you to their village and a guide will lead you through the village as you discover how the Maasai live as well as learn about their beliefs and traditions.
+A traditional dance performed by men and women will welcome you to their village and a guide will lead you through the village as you discover how the Maasai live, as well as learn about their beliefs and traditions.
 There are also demonstrations of how the Masaai make fire using just sticks and animal dung.
-You will get the unique opportunity to go into Maasai villagers' houses and witness the full family set-up.
+You will have the unique opportunity to go into Maasai villagers' houses and witness the full family setup.
 At the end of the guided tour, you will have a chance to buy some gift items and curios made in their village at the market.

-You can choose how to spend your last full day in Masai Mara.
+You can choose how to spend your last full day in Maasai Mara.

 Day 10: Transfer to Mombasa Coast

-You will depart from Masai Mara in the morning to catch your local flight to Mombasa.
-The flight to the Kenyan coast, which departs from the park, offers spectacular views of Masai Mara and Serengeti Park from the air.
+You will depart from Maasai Mara in the morning to catch your local flight to Mombasa.
+The flight to the Kenyan coast, which departs from the park, offers spectacular views of Maasai Mara and Serengeti Park from the air.